marklonquist/go-enum/README.md

 # Go-Enum

-Go-Enum is a tool to automatigically generate String() and Parse() functions in generated files located next to the enum file.
+Go-Enum is a tool to automagically generate String() and Parse() functions in generated files located next to the enum file.

 # Commands
 goenum --path \<PATH\> (--debug)